 When using a hand mixer, you have to hold it the entire time as it whisks your ingredients.
 With a stand mixer, you can leave it to do its job as you focus on other tasks.
 Some mixers even have programmable settings and timers to facilitate a completely hands-free process.
 Also, you don’t have to worry about thick dough or batter with a stand mixer–it’ll just whisk even faster to break it up.

-Unfortunately, cleaning it up can be tricky.
-Unlike the hand mixer, the stand mixer has many parts that you need to clean.
-You will also have to dig deeper when purchasing it.
-It's a large and bulky device, thus occupies an ample space.
-So, if your kitchen is not spacious, buying the stand mixer could be a bad option.
+Unfortunately, cleaning up after using a stand mixer can be tricky.
+Unlike the hand mixer, the stand mixer has many parts that require cleaning after use.
+You’ll also have to dig deeper into your pockets when purchasing one of these devices.
+They’re large and bulky, so if your kitchen isn’t spacious they may not be the best option for you.

-A comparison between the Hand and Stand Mixers
+Comparing Hand Mixers and Stand Mixers